tbidne/shrun/README.md

 # Motivation

-`shell-run` was borne of frustration.
+`shrun` was borne of frustration.
 Suppose you run several shell commands on a regular basis e.g. updates after pulling the latest code.
 You can run these manually like:

 ```sh
 cmd1